patrickfatrick/taskmastr/README.md

 # Changelog

+## New in v6.0

+The front-end has been completely rewritten in the ground up in [Vue](vuejs.org), from Angular 1.x.
+With that comes some small changes but mostly everything should be under the hood.

 ## New in v5.3.0

 Mostly aesthetic changes.
 Some are more noticeable than others, but the emphasis is making bright mode less abhorrent.